Database Usage (Based on Laravel Database Component)

 ->get();

-The whereNotNull method validates if a specified field is not NULL:
+The whereNotNull method checks that the specified field must not be NULL:

 $users = Db::table('users')